dnsimple/erldns/README.md

 ## Admin

-There is a administrative API for querying the current zone cache and for basic control.
+There is an administrative API for querying the current zone cache and for basic control.
 You can find it in https://github.com/dnsimple/erldns-admin